Academic-Labbook/alp/README.md

 ## What does ALP do?
 Currently, not much, because it's in alpha development.
 Here are the features implemented so far...
+ - Multiple author support
  - Change logs for posts and pages
    - Unhides revisions meta box in editor by default
  - Force users to be logged in to view (but maybe later add ability to choose between network/individual site access)
  - LaTeX support
- - DOI and arXiv persistent references, using shortcodes
+ - DOI and arXiv shortcodes
  - Disable certain post meta fields mostly suited to commercial sites, like excerpts, trackbacks, tags, etc.
  - Labbook theme